SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 When defining a class,
 the name of the superclass must appear first in the list of type identifiers, followed by any number of protocols the class must conform to.
-If the class does not inherit from another class, the list can begin with a protocol instead.
+If the class doesn't inherit from another class, the list can begin with a protocol instead.
 For an extended discussion and several examples of class inheritance, see :doc:`../LanguageGuide/Inheritance`.